Adam-Ozbayraktar/python-learning/README.md

-Hello World!
-This is my first PUSH to Github
+This is a repo for my Python learning journey